dgraph-io/dgraph/wiki/content/design-concepts/index.md

 ### Log Compaction
 One of the ways to do this is snapshotting.
 As soon as the state machine is synced to disk, the logs can be discarded.

+Snapshots are taken by default after 10000 Raft entries.
+This number can be adjusted using the `dgraph alpha --snapshot_after` flag.

 ### Clients
 Clients must locate the cluster to interact with it.
 Various approaches can be used for discovery.